sonjastndl/rasda/README.md

 It is called via shell command and stores minimum and maximum for latitude and longitude in a variable called *output*.
 This will be used in the next python code.

 **FilterSamples.py** Uses the *output* as reference to filter out samples from [samps.csv](data/dest_v2.samps_25Feb2023.csv), so only sampels that are covered by these layers of interest will be processed.
-The scripts can be found [here](scripts/FilterSamples.py).
+The script can be found [here](scripts/FilterSamples.py).

 *Ideally this can be expanded with a method that defines the combination of layers where the most samples are covered to increase meaningfulness of the analysis.*

 **GetData.py** This is the code that actually establishes a connection to the rasdaman service and for now "downloads" the data so it can be processed locally.
 In Progress.
-Note: This is python code the subprocesses a *curl* command to obtain the data, no Query Language is used so far.
+Note: This is python code that subprocesses a *curl* command to obtain the data, no Query Language is used so far.

 ### Output